Uber-backed gig worker initiative wins in California: US media - RFI

 San Francisco (AFP)

-California voters put the brakes Tuesday on a state law forcing ride share firms like Uber and Lyft to treat their drivers as employees, instead of independent contractors.

-Some 58 percent of voters backed a proposition exempting the firms, which will instead provide some benefits but ones that fall short of those given to traditional employees.

-The measure divided drivers, some of whom want the benefits of regular employment while others enjoy the flexibility of being able to work when they choose to pick up extra income.
+Some drivers wanted the benefits of regular employment while others sought the flexibility of being able to work when and where they choose to pick up extra income.

 Uber driver Erica Mighetto campaigned against the proposition.